 1. Are They Fully Insured and Certified?

 It is critical to hire a reputable tree care business that is fully insured.
-Tree care can be dangerous work and you want to make sure that the company you hire carries liability insurance, in case of injury or damaged property.
+Tree care can be dangerous work so the company you hire must carry liability insurance, in case of injury or damaged property.

 Many people may not know that WSIB is NOT mandatory for a professional tree care business in Ontario and that arboriculture is a relatively unregulated industry in our province.
 There are a few college programs in Ontario that teach arboriculture, but anyone can start a tree care service with no training at all.

-The ISA (International Society of Arboriculture) is one of the certifying bodies that requires arborists to keep updating their knowledge base.
-A certified arborist will have current ISA training and in-depth information about safety procedures and tree care techniques that will benefit you and your trees.
+The ISA (International Society of Arboriculture) is one of the certifying bodies that requires arborists to continually update their knowledge base.
+A certified arborist will have current ISA training and in-depth information about safety procedures and tree care techniques that will benefit your trees.
 Remember to ask about these certifications!

 2. What is Their Experience in the Field?